tangyrine/itinerarly/README.md

 4. Copy the key to your `.env.local` file

 ## Testing
-The project uses Jest and React Testing Library for testing.
+The project uses Vitest and React Testing Library for testing.
 To run tests:
 ```bash
 npm test
 ```